Director of the Carr Center Program on Human Trafficking and Modern Slavery

 Adjunct Lecturer on Public Policy at the Harvard Kennedy School

 Previously, Kara was an investment banker at Merrill Lynch, then ran his own finance and M&A consulting firm.
-From 2009 to 2013, Kara was a Fellow on Human Trafficking and Modern Slavery at the Harvard Kennedy School.
 He holds a Law degree from England, MBA from Columbia University, and BA from Duke University.